hpc-unibe-ch/hpc-unibe-ch.github.io/docs/HOME_migration.md

 ## HOME migration

 !!! types note "new users"
-    HOMEs of recently added users are **already** in the new location.
-You can verify: `pwd` result starts with `/storage/homefs`.
+    HOMEs of recently added and new users are **already** in the new location.
+You can verify using `pwd`, result starts with `/storage/homefs`.

 HOME directories will be migrated to `/storage/homefs/$USER` in our newer and larger SpectrumScale file system.
-In future, these home directories are meant to be private only, without any sharing.
+In future, these HOME directories are meant to be private only, without any sharing opportunity.
 As you may noticed, there will be no institute directory in the structure anymore.
 See subsection [Temporary File Sharing](#temporary_file_sharing).

-The migration will be performed one-by-one institute.
-Users are notified before actual migration and afterwards.
-When migration is finished `$HOME` points to `/storage/homefs/$USER`.
+The migration will be performed institute by institute.
+Users are notified before and after actual migration.
+When migration is finished `$HOME` will point to `/storage/homefs/$USER`.

 **IMPORTANT:** please also read section [Quota and permission changes](#quota_and_permission_changes) below.

 ## Temporary space to share data
 In future HOMEs are meant to be private spaces.
 Data sharing will be enabled using flexible group based HPC Workspaces (see below).
-In the meantime time temporary institute based directories for sharing are created.
-To simplify later transition you already can access these temporary spaces using the same workflow you will do later:
+In the meantime time institute based directories `/home/ubelix/<instituteID>/shared` can be used for sharing.
+To simplify the upcoming transition to workspaces you can already access the institute spaces using the similar workflow you will do later:
 ```
-module load institute
+module load CustomRepo/ws_inst
 cd $WORKSPACE
 ```

-> Note: Later the module will need to be renamed, but the environment variable will point to your Workspace directory.
-Keep in mind the subdirectory structure in the sharing directories.
+Later the module name will change, but the environment variable `WORKSPACE` will point to **your** Workspace directory.
+Keep in mind the subdirectory structure in the **shared** directories.

+!!! attention "shared directory cleaning"
+    After the migration/ Workspace introduction the institute `shared` directories will be removed.
+You will have more than a month to migrate your data to a Workspace.

 ## Introducing HPC Workspaces
 In a second step HPC Workspaces will be introduced, enabling collaborative work in group shared file spaces.
 Currently they are in Alpha testing stage.